BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: biopie Dataset

-Our scheme is procedure-centric and focuses on operational details such as actions, materials, and parameters.
+Our balanced design allows the \acp{kg} to support understanding while maintaining broad applicability across diverse biomedical experiments.
+First, our scheme is procedure-centric and focuses on operational details such as actions, materials, and parameters.
 At the same time, it deliberately avoids narrowly specialized biomedical categories, enabling consistent annotation across cell culture protocols, microscopy workflows, sequencing preparations, biomaterial fabrication, and other experimental contexts.
-This balanced design allows the \acp{kg} to support \ac{msr} while maintaining broad applicability across diverse biomedical experiments.